derykmakgill/website/story.md

 "But sir, according to Directive 185-A, onboard AI..."

 "Fuck the People.
-Fuck the Government.
+Fuck their Government.
 They have no power here," he interupted.
 "You're coming with me."

+Marten Waite walked to one of the terminals in the center of the room and inserted a small device.

+"I'll talk to you when we land," he told the AI, as he transfered it to the device.

+He took one last look at 7-2521.
+It would be a long time before he had this kind of view again.
+Perhaps he would never see it again.
+There was so much more to build first, but he knew that all the people who awaited him on the surface were the kind of people who could make it happen.